 Overfeeding guinea pigs with hay is impossible.

-Also, hay helps to keep a guinea pig’s teeth trimmed.
+Also, hay helps in keeping a guinea pig’s teeth trimmed.

-Lack of vitamin C is very dangerous and can be lethal for your guinea pig.
+Lack of vitamin C (vitamin C deficiency or scurvy) is very dangerous and can be lethal for your guinea pig.

 If your guinea pig has any of the following symptoms, it may be due to poor diet and/or lack of vitamin C: